 Lacerations (cuts) from knives are the most commonly sustained kitchen injury, affecting thousands of people in the U.S. every year.

 To avoid ruining your holiday with a knife injury, take extra care when you’re handling these potentially dangerous utensils.

 When you’re walking with a knife, hold it blade-down.
 Use a knife appropriate for the ingredient you’re cutting.
 Cut all food on a flat surface (like a cutting board).
+You'll be surprised how avocado hand injuries take place when people are careless.
 And when you set the knife down, make sure it’s a safe distance from the countertop’s edge.

 5. Don’t leave appliances unattended.

 Whether you’re using a stove, an oven, or a deep fryer to prepare your holiday feast, it’s important not to leave cooking appliances unattended while they’re in use.